-Since the hole in the pad needs to have a diameter wide enough for the pin to fit through we are left with a lot of open space from the pin to the to the copper on the edge of the hole.
-In the next image the open space is highlighted blue to demonstrate this.
+Since the hole in the pad needs to have a diameter wide enough for the pin to fit through we are left with a lot of open space from the pin to the copper on the edge of the hole.
+In the next image, the open space is highlighted blue to demonstrate this.

 The reason this method is non-ideal has to do with the soldering process.
 The open space shown in the image above will have to be filled with solder when building the board.
 Since this open space is significant, a lot of solder will be required to bridge the gap.

 Electrically there are no issues with this style of component mounting, but consider the case if you wanted to mount other components that had wider leads.
-At some point the hole would be too large to fill with solder becoming non practical.
-Mounting pins such as the ones on the DC jack in circular holes works well, but we need a better method for mounting larger and odd shape pins.
-Using large circular holes are not well suited for layouts requiring tight size constraints or dense component population.
+At some point, the hole would be too large to fill with solder becoming non-practical.
+PCB mounting pins such as the ones on the DC jack in circular holes work well, but we need a better method for mounting larger and odd shape pins.
+Using large circular holes is not well suited for layouts requiring tight size constraints or dense component population.

-Luckily, we have the capability to manufacture plated through hole pads that are non-circular in shape and can accept pins such as the ones on the DC jack with much less open space to solder.
+Luckily, we have the capability to manufacture plated slots that are non-circular in shape and can accept pins such as the ones on the DC jack with much less open space to solder.
 Let’s take a look at how to do this.

 The bottom pads are not visible in this image because they were created to be identical in size and shape to the top.
 Now that the pads have been defined, we need to add the holes.